-Mrs. Heather Wilcox
+Mrs. Heather Wilcox Principal

-Dosla ving

-Principal

-GMU Mission, Vision, Motto

-Our Vision

-To have a nurturing school community that provides opportunities for lifelong personal growth.

-Our Mission

-We support everyone's journey to become the best version of themselves by:

-- Fostering an equitable, inclusive and studentfocused environment; - Providing opportunities for academic and community engagement; - Empowering individuals to embrace their potential.
+Mission, Vision and Motto Our Vision To have a nurturing school community that provides opportunities for lifelong personal growth.
+Our Mission We support everyone's journey to become the best version of themselves by: Fostering an equitable, inclusive and student-focused environment; Providing opportunities for academic and community engagement; Empowering individuals to embrace their potential.
+We Value A Growth Mindset Critical Thinking Skills Essential Skills for Career Readiness Social/Emotional/Behavioral Wellness Meaningful and Healthy Relationships A Safe School Environment Our Motto It's the Quality of the journey that counts!

-We Value

-- A Growth Mindset

-- Critical Thinking Skills

-- Essential Skills for Career Readiness

-- Social/Emotional/Behavioral Wellness

-- Meaningful and Healthy Relationships

-- A Safe School Environment

-Our Motto

-It's the Quality of the journey that counts!